KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 	:dedent: 16

-From the code that we copied in :ref:`Chapter 2.3.1 <2.3.1 xrPollEvent>`, we've assigned to ``XrSessionBeginInfo::primaryViewConfigurationType`` the value of ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
+From the code that we copied in :ref:`Chapter 2.3.1 <2.3.1 xrPollEvent>`, we've assigned to :openxr_ref:`XrSessionBeginInfo` ``::primaryViewConfigurationType`` the value of ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
 This specifies the view configuration of the form factor's primary display - For Head Mounted Displays, it is two views (one per eye).
 For the time being, we have defaulted to ``XR_VIEW_CONFIGURATION_TYPE_PRIMARY_STEREO``.
 In :ref:`Chapter 3.1.1 <3.1.1 View Configurations>`, we enumerate all the system's view configurations to pick a suitable one.

-If the ``XrSessionState`` changes to ``XR_SESSION_STATE_STOPPING``, the application should call ``xrEndSession()``.
+If the :openxr_ref:`XrSessionState` changes to ``XR_SESSION_STATE_STOPPING``, the application should call :openxr_ref:`xrEndSession`.
 This means that the runtime has stopped the session either from a user's input or from some other reason, our application should respond by ending the session and freeing any resources.
 Below is a small excerpt from the code that we copied in :ref:`Chapter 2.3.1 <2.3.1 xrPollEvent>`.

 .. literalinclude:: ../Chapter2/main.cpp
 	:language: cpp